SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 2.0.5

+- Fixed the issue of incompatibility with Blockus.

 ### 2.0.4

 - Modified the piston behavior of blocks to match base blocks.
 Pressure plates and buttons of unmovable blocks are unmovable, and other pressure plates and buttons will be destroyed by piston.